Questions?

 • View some of Ireland’s most treasured historical relics—from the Tara brooch to the Book of Kells—on a guided tour of Dublin’s National Archaeology Museum and Trinity College

-• Journey in the convivial company of Professor Jennifer Paxton, who knows the land, its people and traditions intimately.
+• Journey in the convivial company of Professor Jennifer Paxton, who knows the land and its people and traditions intimately.

 < Swipe >